Total: $68 or 4 interest-free payments of $17.

 In 2022, almost half of American Gen Zers are expected to use a BNPL.
 And who can blame them?
 They pay a lot of money for those brand campaigns.

 But this sort of growth catches Uncle Sam’s attention.
-Particularly when it comes to the debt side of things.

-It’s becoming such a problem that this past December, the federal regulators at the CFPB opened an inquiry citing concerns over debt accumulation, regulatory requirements, and data collection.
+This past December, the federal regulators at the CFPB opened an inquiry citing concerns over debt accumulation, regulatory requirements, and data collection.

 Now if they would just care this much about your student loans 🙃